Power BI Embedded Implementation using Service Principal and Python

 Running the flask run command will render the app on your browser (Edge, Chrome, or Firefox).
 Here, now you have a sample app in development.
 You can make changes to your app as required.
 For production, you would need to have a Premium capacity.

-Moving the App to Production
+Moving The App To Production

 As discussed earlier, moving the app to production requires a dedicated capacity.
 This allows you to offer your reports and dashboards to the end-user without having to purchase any license.
 The capacities that you can purchase fall into two main categories: